All features

 Offline Architecture

-500-entry terrain elevation cache (7-day fresh TTL, up to 90 days when offline), plus downloadable MapLibre offline map packs per trek region.
+500-entry terrain elevation cache (7-day fresh TTL, up to 90 days when offline), plus downloadable MapLibre offline map packs — curated trek regions or any custom area you choose.

 Privacy-first

 No cloud account required.
-Route and trek data stay on-device.
+Route and trek data stay on-device until you export a backup file yourself.
 Analytics only when a release enables it — no ad monetization SDK in the default story.

 Battery aware